dennislee22/dennislee22.github.io/docs/cdppvc/vault.md

     # cp /etc/vault.d/vault.hcl /etc/vault.d/vault.hcl-orig
     ```

-8. Edit the `/etc/vault.d/vault.hcl` file. `10.15.4.188` is the IP address of the Vault node.
+8. Edit the `/etc/vault.d/vault.hcl` file.
+In this demo, `10.15.4.188` is the IP address of the Vault node.

     ```bash
     ui = true